How Does CBD Water Stack Up Against More Traditional Methods?

 Edibles.
 CBD tinctures.
 Vape pens.
 There are so many CBD products out there, it can be overwhelming for those new to this area in wellness.
 If only consuming CBD products were as easy as drinking water!
 Well, now it literally is.
 CBD water is a thing, and it’s actually a pretty neat idea.
+But how does CBD water stack up?

 Like a carafe of water infused with oranges waiting for you in a fancy hotel lobby, H20 can be infused with CBD too.
 Derived from water-soluble cannabinoids, CBD water has a high bioavailability rate.
-Those who formulate CBD water actually employ a process that we do here at Joy Organics as well.
+Those who formulate this water actually employ a process that we do here at Joy Organics as well.
 Let’s learn a bit more about CBD water to see if this is the right choice for your cannabis-related needs.

 So…What Is CBD Water?